-Men have a greater risk for coronary artery disease and heart attacks earlier in life than women.
-Women's risk for heart disease increases after menopause.
+Men have a greater risk for heart disease earlier in life than women.
+Women's risk increases after menopause.

 ACT IN TIME

 Recognizing and treating a heart attack right away improves your chance for survival.
-The typical American -- male or female -- waits 2 hours before calling for help.
+On average, a person having a heart attack will wait for 2 hours before calling for help.

 Know the warning signs and always call 911 within 5 minutes of when symptoms begin.
 By acting quickly, you can limit damage to your heart.